How to Practise Yoga Safely

 Drop the idea that you 'should' be able to do something during a yoga practice.
 Our bodies feel different every day.
 That you did something last week doesn't necessarily mean you can do it today.
 Accept this with grace.

 4. Don't miss the point of yoga.

 Understand that being 'good' at yoga has nothing to do with whether you do the modifications or the 'full' pose.
 Being 'good' at yoga is about listening to your body, getting to know it really well, and understanding how to modify a practice so that it fits you comfortably.

 If you feel pain, back right off.
 No exceptions.

 6. Go at your own pace.

 If this means that you need to take consistent rest breaks, then that's what you need to do.
-Don't feel pressured to keep up in a group led class.

 7. You are the ultimate authority on your body